 CNF-FIIC does not use or disclose sensitive personal information, such as race, religion, or political affiliations, without your explicit consent.

 CNF-FIIC keeps track of the Web sites and pages our customers visit within CNF-FIIC, in order to determine what CNF-FIIC services are the most popular.
-This data is used to deliver customized content and advertising within CNF-FIIC to customers whose behavior indicates that they are interested in a particular subject area.
+This data is used to deliver customized content and advertising within CNF-FIIC to customers whose behaviour indicates that they are interested in a particular subject area.

 CNF-FIIC Web sites will disclose your personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on CNF-FIIC or the site; (b) protect and defend the rights or property of CNF-FIIC; and, (c) act under exigent circumstances to protect the personal safety of users of CNF-FIIC, or the public.

-The CNF-FIIC Web site use “cookies” to help you personalize your online experience.
+The CNF-FIIC Web site uses “cookies” to help you personalize your online experience.
 A cookie is a text file that is placed on your hard disk by a Web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the Web server that you have returned to a specific page.
 For example, if you personalize CNF-FIIC pages, or register with CNF-FIIC site or services, a cookie helps CNF-FIIC to recall your specific information on subsequent visits.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
 When you return to the same CNF-FIIC Web site, the information you previously provided can be retrieved, so you can easily use the CNF-FIIC features that you customized.